aporeto-inc/trireme-bare-metal/README.md

 In the following section we describe some basic configurations for enabling host routing to advertise docker networks.

+## Isolation with Trireme
+The biggest drawback of the above architecture is that there is no network isolation.
+Every container or POD can communicate with any other container.
+One can try to isolate containers with access control lists or potentially VLANs but then the network configuration becomes complex or there is a need for shared state between the end-hosts that needs to be propagated.
+This is exactly where Trireme comes in.
+Trireme was designed to decouple security from network.
+By installing the Trireme library on each host, one will be able to achieve isolation while keeping the network simple as described in this architecture.

 # Host Configuration

 ## Configure Docker